▪️ Server settings

 - physical sharding of any kind:

-- real-time index consisting of too many disk chunks
+- real-time table consisting of too many disk chunks

 then the pseudo-sharding may not bring any positive effect and in some cases can even cause slight throughput decrease.
 If you are looking for a higher throughput rather than lower latency it's recommended to disable it.

 pseudo_sharding = 0

 Integer, in bytes.
 The maximum RAM allocated for cached result sets.
 Default is 16777216, or 16Mb.
 0 means disabled.
 Refer to query cache for details.